chestwood96/SlideSwipe/README.md

 | + No loss in y area with the door closed |  |
 | + Bed can't hit the arm |  |
 | + Hot-swappable switches (ok, fair that's a bit of a gimmick)

+There is also the [option](Alternative_Mounts/FrontCowlingMount/README.md) of mounting it to the front of the colwing instead of using a new cowling if that is not an option.

 ## BOM
 ### Parts